Free-Dao/Free-Dao/README.md

 # Free Dao

-FreeDAO is a easy to implement POAP Member Gating for DAO's DAO's across the globe can easily use the FreeDAO template to Gate their communities with POAP's stored on IPFS and allow features to their members
+FreeDAO is a easy to implement POAP Member Gating for DAO's.

+DAO's across the globe can easily use the FreeDAO template to Gate their communities with POAP's stored on IPFS and allow features to their members

 ### The repository contains 3 Major Packages